fmenabe/python-yamlordereddictloader/README.rst

-Self promotion: I use it a lot with `clg <https://clg.readthedocs.io>`_, which allows to generate command-line definition from a configuration file, for keeping order of subcommands, options and arguments in the help message.
+Self promotion: I use it a lot with `clg <https://clg.readthedocs.io>`_, which allows to generate command-line definition from a configuration file, for keeping order of subcommands, options and arguments in the help message!

 To install it